 - Role of the Charity Commission – where there are problems with a charity's ability to amend its objects, the Charity Commission can implement a cy-pres scheme.
 The Charity Commission can be involved in making a scheme, where a permanent endowment is held and the receiving charity is a company

-- Issues to be considered – structural and practical issues need to be addressed - the constitution of the trustee board, membership, internal organisation and of course name
+- Issues to be considered – structural and practical issues need to be addressed during a charity merger - the constitution of the trustee board, membership, internal organisation and of course name

-- Possible future liabilities – a charity receiving the assets and activities of another charity can take over liabilities; particular areas of concern may be VAT, the transfer of employees, and a defined benefit pension scheme with ongoing liabilities
+- Possible future liabilities –a charity receiving the assets and activities of another charity as part of a charity merger can take over liabilities; particular areas of concern may be VAT, the transfer of employees, and a defined benefit pension scheme with ongoing liabilities

 - Register of charity mergers – introduced by the Charities Act 2006, this transfers gifts or legacies made to the merged charity to the successor charity.

 For further information please contact one of the team.